 - Application for admission to a music major:

 Complete the audition as described on this page.

-For full consideration, the audition should be performed by March 15.
+For talent award consideration, the audition should be performed by March 14.

 No auditions will be heard after April 1.